all Zweiradler Tours

 Vaude Women’s Drop Pants II

 What makes me really uncomfortable when cycling through rain is the cold stemming from the clothes on thighs and butt being wet, so I decided to go with this long rain pants.
 In winter I can also use it as an additional layer also if it is not raining.
+Admittedly, in summer I have to change clothes a lot on rainy days as it gets too hot in the trousers very fast when it stops raining heavily, but on the other hand it also gets cold fast when it really starts raining.
 Weight incl. stuff sack.

 144 g + 8 g